 Climate Action

-In its highly-anticipated Sixth Report this year, the United Nations Intergovernmental Panel on Climate Change (IPCC) stated that a certain amount of global warming is locked in and is irreversible.
-This means that within the next two decades, global temperatures are likely to rise 1.5 degrees Celsius.
+In its highly-anticipated Sixth Report in 2021, the United Nations Intergovernmental Panel on Climate Change (IPCC) stated that a certain amount of global warming is locked in and is irreversible.
+They reported that from 2011–2020, the global temperature had already reached 1.1 degrees Celsius above 1850-1900 levels.

 2. The last 7 years have been the warmest on record

 Are you scared for our future, yet?
+Well get ready, becausae it’s going to get even scarier.

 Extinction is a natural phenomenon, claiming about five species per year.
 But some experts suggest we’re in the midst of the sixth mass extinction — one that is caused mostly by human activity.